-Vanessa C. McMains, Ph.D. joined the media relations staff in June 2010 as a media relations representative and communications coordinator.
+Vanessa C. McMains, Ph.D. joined the media relations staff in June 2010 as a media relations representative and communications coordinator, and has since transitioned to a communications specialist position.
 Her background is in science writing and research.

 Previously, she performed freelance writing and editing for the National Institutes of Health and The American Physiological Society.
 She was selected as an American Association for the Advancement in Science (AAAS) mass media fellow, which placed her at the Chicago Tribune reporting on science and medicine.